somratking420/currency/README.md

 ![View of the Currency app for iOS running on an iPhone](http://f.cl.ly/items/1V1t3V1T140z2N0M1415/currency.jpg)

 This project is to-be a fun currency converter app, built by a designer learning iOS development in Swift.
 It will be hitting the App Store as soon as possible.
-Free.

 ## Swift